Universal signs of a bad relationship choice can be learned and should be by all women, advocates counselor, Sandra L. Brown, M.A.

 Women sited various reasons for ignoring red flags which included societal training that women should be polite, gender differences that taught them that women are to be hyper-tolerant to less than appealing male behavior, and female role modeling in their childhoods where women in their families tolerated dangerous male behavior in relationships, renamed the behavior to something less threatening, and then stayed.

-Overtly lacking in today’s women’s programs are the outright names of dangerous diagnosis, the labeling of specific dangerous behaviors, and the teaching of why dangerousness is not something that can be treated, more less cured.
+Overtly lacking in today’s women’s programs are the outright names of dangerous diagnosis, the labelling of specific dangerous behaviours, and the teaching of why dangerousness is not something that can be treated, more less cured.

 Most women cannot cite any elements that make a man ‘incurable.’
 They don’t understand that the issue of dangerousness is based on a person’s inability to grow or change, in or out of the relationship.
 And furthermore, they do not know what ‘an inability to grow or change’ looks like or acts like.